Inpatient Rehab for Alcoholism & Drug Abuse

 At Desert Hope in Las Vegas, we make the transition from detox to residential substance abuse treatment an easy one.
 When you’re feeling better, you’ll move out of detox and begin participating in our inpatient/residential rehab program, which involves full, structured days of addiction treatment programming all at the same Las Vegas rehab facility.

-How Much Does Inpatient Rehab Cost in Nevada?
+How Does Inpatient Rehab Work?

 The cost of inpatient addiction treatment in Nevada depends on several variable factors, such as insurance coverage, duration of the program, and types of treatment programs used (patients often transfer from inpatient treatment to outpatient treatment or sober living).